 Mr. & Mrs. Julian Robertson

-Julian H. Robertson, Jr. and his late wife, Josie, are the founders of the Robertson Scholars Leadership Program.
-In 2000, the Robertson family donated $24 million to create The Robertson Scholars Leadership Program in his native North Carolina, to encourage collaboration between Duke and the University of North Carolina and to promote the development of young leaders.
+The late Julian H. Robertson, Jr. and his wife, Josie, were the founders of the Robertson Scholars Leadership Program.
+In 2000, the Robertson family donated $24 million to create The Robertson Scholars Leadership Program in Mr. Robertson's native North Carolina, to encourage collaboration between Duke and the University of North Carolina and to promote the development of young leaders.

 The first class of Robertson Scholars graduated in 2005.
 Robertson Scholars continue to make impacts on both campuses and within the Chapel Hill and Durham communities, much like Julian and Josie had envisioned.
 Collaborations between Duke and UNC Scholars have resulted in start-ups, non-profits, research collaborations, and more.

-Mr. Robertson and his sons continue to work alongside the Robertson Program staff to make this a one-of-a-kind Program.
+The Robertson Foundation and family continue to work alongside the Robertson Program staff to make this a one-of-a-kind Program.

 More About Our Benefactor